 I welcomed this sweet baby into my life, into my heart, and let her know I am so grateful that she showed herself to me.

-As this season call us toward inner reflection and tending, I will be taking time to sit by the fire with this deepened sense of wholeness, opening to what is speaking and moving in this dreaming time.
+As this season calls us toward inner reflection and tending, I will be taking time to sit by the fire with this deepened sense of wholeness, opening to what is speaking and moving in this dreaming time.

 ——-